GOodGOD1/Firmware-LaserCutter-Marlin/README.md

 # Features
    - Support to be opened with Netbeans 8.1 + Arduino plugin.
 Easier to be modified.
+   - Add support for external stepper drivers with slower step trigger signal, like TB6560 driver boards.
    - Raster image support, base64.
    - Different configurations to fire laser; through G1 movements, M3/M5 commands, etc...
    - Vector cutting of lines and arcs at your given power level.